Restore 64

 Load — Parses the two-byte PRG load address header and extracts the binary data.
 Detects BASIC SYS stubs to find the entry point automatically.

 Analyzer — Runs in multiple passes.
 First pass: traces code execution from all entry points (main, IRQ, NMI), discovers interrupt handlers, detects jump tables, RTS tricks, and self-modifying code.
 Then speculative disassembly scans untraced regions for hidden code blocks.
 A second pass re-scans for additional IRQ handlers, jump tables, and RTS tricks in newly discovered code.
+SID music routines are detected and matched against 787 known player signatures.
 Finally: PETSCII strings, sine tables, charsets, sprite data, and data patterns are classified.

 Formatter — Generates KickAssembler-compatible ASM with .pc directives, .const definitions, labeled subroutines, hardware register names, bitfield comments, and C64 idiom annotations.